Dr Mohd Zamzam Jaafar admits winning public consent has been harder after Fukushima.

 Nuclear power provides reliable and continuous electricity supply in countries with NPPs in operation.
 This is an important feature valued by customers and investors who rely on affordable 24/7 power supply.
 With expansion of sustained commercial activities, national economic development can be assured creating jobs and better standard of living for the people.

-How is the recent development in Vietnam projects impact the global view of nuclear energy in ASEAN?
+How is the recent development in Vietnam impact the global view of nuclear energy in ASEAN?

 It is too early to assess the impact of Vietnam decision to stop its nuclear power program in ASEAN.
 The Nuclear Energy Cooperation-Sub-Sector Network (NEC-SSN), a program under the ASEAN Ministers of Energy Meeting (AMEM) still continues with Malaysia as the current Chairman.
 NPA 2017 is listed as an activity under ASEAN NEC-SSN and Malaysia is still pursuing the nuclear option.

-What has your experience been the 3 greatest challenges for new nuclear build from the policy and infrastructure development perspective?
+What has been the 3 greatest challenges for new nuclear build from the policy and infrastructure development perspective?

 The 3 main challenges are: